Bapppis/recall-dungeon/README.md

 ## Combat and Stats

 - Per-hit resolution order:
   - To-hit is rolled against the target's dodge first (dodge is clamped to 0–80 at check time).
   - If it hits, a block check runs (block clamped to 0–80).
 Blocked hits deal no damage.
   - Crit is rolled per hit (crit chance clamped to 0–100 at check time).
 - Raw vs effective chances:
   - Raw crit/dodge/block values are stored unclamped and include equipment modifiers; they are only clamped when used for probability rolls.
 - Dexterity → Dodge:
   - Dodge = baseDodge + 2.5 × (DEX − 10).
 Negative DEX reduces dodge; positive DEX increases it.
 - Data-driven attacks:
   - There is no implicit default unarmed attack.
 If a creature can attack unarmed, its JSON must include an unarmed attack entry.

 ---

-## Mana Scaling

-- Intelligence-based max mana:
-   - Max mana scales from a base value by ±10% per point of INT relative to 10.
-The result is floored and never below 25.
-   - When max changes (e.g., INT increases/decreases), current mana preserves the same fraction of max (ratio-preserving update).
-- When it updates:
-   - Recomputed during finalizeAfterLoad() and whenever INT changes at runtime via setStat/modifyStat.

----

 ## Loading and Finalization

 - Loader pipeline:
   - Items load first so starting equipment ids resolve.
   - Creatures and players load from `src/main/resources/data/creatures/**`.
 Starting `inventory` and equipment slots (`helmet`, `armor`, `legwear`, `weapon`, `offhand`) are applied.
   - Properties are applied by id before finalization.
 - FinalizeAfterLoad does the following:
   - Resets HP to base, then applies level/CON scaling.
   - Recalculates max mana from INT (floored, min 25) and preserves current mana ratio.
   - Sets stamina to max.
   - Converts stored levels to XP so level-up bonuses are applied via XP.

 Developer/testing hooks:

 - You can set `Creature.attackListener` to a consumer to receive per-attack roll details (raw, after crit, after resist, crit count, types) for tests or debugging.
 - Combat prints (missed dodge/block, crits) are emitted to console for debugging/tests.

 ---

 ## Wishlist

 - Interesting story/lore.
 - Balanced and fun gameplay.
 - A huge compendium of armor, weapons, items and monsters.